 I had an amazing time in Vietnam… It’s a wonderful country with an impressive history, very friendly people and delicious food.
 And LOTS of great things to do!
 I spend a month there and left because my visa ran out, not because I ran out of thing to do!
 But it’s always good to have a reason to go back…

 I traveled with my husband; we started our trip in Hanoi and slowly made our way south, finally crossing the border to Cambodia at Ha Tien.
 Check out the infographic below to see which activities we did and how much they costs.

-Top things to do in Vietnam!
+The best things to do in Vietnam

 Sightseeing in Hanoi